May 21, 2014

 Did You Know Restricted Stock Doubles as an Effective Tax Planning Tool for Future Financial Needs?

-Restricted stock awards have become a popular planning tool for many corporations because stock options themselves lost some of their luster when FASB required corporations to recognize an expense for their stock options.
+Restricted stock units have become a popular planning tool for many corporations because stock options themselves lost some of their luster when FASB required corporations to recognize an expense for their stock options.

 The normal restrictions on the stock are time restrictions, known as a vesting period.
 If an employee leaves the company before the vesting period lapses, then the employee forfeits the stock.
 This condition is a good way to retain the company’s key people.
 Once the vesting period is satisfied, the employee owns the stock and can sell or hold it.
 If the stock price at time of grant is high and then when the grant vests the price is lower, the employee still holds something of value.